Many Wars Ago

 Many Wars Ago (Uomini contro; lit.
 'Men Against') is a 1970 anti-war film set on the Alpine Front of the First World War.
-Directed, produced, and co-written by Francesco Rosi, the film is based on Emilio Lussu's memoir Un anno sull'altipiano ('One year on the plateau'), recounting his experiences at the Battle of Asiago.
+Directed, produced, and co-written by Francesco Rosi, the film is based on Emilio Lussu's memoir One Year on the High Plateau, recounting his experiences at the Battle of Asiago.
 The Italian–Yugoslav co-production was filmed in Belgrade and Zagreb, and stars Mark Frechette, Gian Maria Volonté, and Alain Cuny.
 It premiered at the 31st Venice International Film Festival.

 Plot

 The film is set on the Alpine Front of World War I, between 1916 and 1917.
 The conflict has turned into a bloody stalemate.
 Bogged down in their trenches on a barren highland, the men of an Italian infantry division have been given one objective: retake a commanding height from the Austro-Hungarian forces.
 Unfortunately, the tactical ingenuity of General Leone, the unpopular division commander, consists of supplementing frontal attacks against machine guns with medieval fighting schemes.
 His dispirited troops must be prodded with ever-harsher measures into storming the Austrian positions.

 As casualties mount, indignation spreads among the rank and file.
 In one attack, a beloved junior officer is killed during an attempted mutiny, and subsequently every tenth man of his battalion is chosen to be executed by a firing squad of his comrades in compensation for the killed officer.
 Disturbed by his superiors' decisions, the young Lieutenant Sassu is progressively led to question the purpose of war and reconsider where his real duties lie.